 Probable cost were included for project budgeting.
 Other studies we have recently completed included chiller plant upgrades for increasing capacity and efficiency improvements, demand ventilation control and several equipment assessments for various clients.

-sys-tek will help your facility achieve Energy Star certification by providing assessments by a licensed professional.
-For facilities that score below a 75 on their Energy Star rating, sys-tek will provide recommendations and estimates for meeting Energy Star Certification guidelines and improving building performance.
+Sys-Tek will help your facility achieve ENERGY STAR certification by providing assessments by a licensed professional.
+For facilities that score below a 75 on their ENERGY STAR rating, Sys-Tek will provide recommendations and estimates for meeting ENERGY STAR Certification and improving building performance.
 Our commissioning agents are experts at identifying and diagnosing operational inefficiencies within office buildings, hospitals, universities, data centers, and other facilities.

 For many of our clients we provide shop drawings and control system coordination for system installation.
 By doing this, the mechanical contractor provides all control devices for installation on mechanical systems under our direction and the electrical contractor provides all wiring, control panels and terminations based on the point-to-point drawings we provide.

 We have built customized data loggers for our clients and these help to fill the gap in gathering data overtime that is often missing when setting systems up.
-Unique data loggers use a stand-alone controller using Tridium Niagara Platform, which is web based and easy to use.
-Example of a recent data logger we built measured temperatures and differential pressure in a large piping network systems for data could be collected based on equipment operation and ambient temperature.
-Another application is we launched custom data loggers in a hospital to record pressurization and CO2 levels.
-In all over 6 stations were launched at a single time and then relocated bi-weekly to collect data throughout the hospital.
+Unique data loggers use a stand-alone controller using Tridium Niagara Platform, which is web-based and easy to use.
+A recent data logger we built measured temperatures and differential pressure in a large piping network system so data could be collected based on equipment operation and ambient temperature.
+Another application we launched custom data loggers in a hospital to record pressurization and CO2 levels.
+In all, over six stations were launched at a single time and then relocated bi-weekly to collect data throughout the hospital.

-The process our firm has used with success to troubleshoot and find solutions is typically kicked off with a walk-through where we meet with facility operators and end users to find out what their experiences have been and what they feel is under preforming or not working correctly.
-Normally during this walk-through project scope can be further defined and expectations clearly stated.
+The process our firm has used with success to troubleshoot and find solutions is typically kicked off with a walk-through where we meet with facility operators and end users to find out what their experiences have been and what they feel is under performing or not working correctly.
+Normally during a walk through, project scope can be further defined and expectations clearly stated.
 At the project walk through, we like reviewing all drawings and past testing reports if they are available.
-Drawing review is critical as to understand the objective of the original design and the performance expectations for the equipment.
-Any existing testing reports will provide baseline information that can be used to compare to new readings that we take.
+Drawing review is critical to understand the objectives of the original design and the performance expectations for the equipment.
+Any existing testing reports will provide baseline information that can be used to compare to new readings we take.

-Our Company currently has a maintenance contract with North Kansas City Hospital and H&R Block World Headquarters where we provide semi-annual tuning of the HVAC systems, UPS Battery IEEE testing and generator load bank testing.
-What we have found is sensors can get clogged, adjusted and re-configured.
-By semi-inspection, retuning and calibrating many of these issues are corrected.
+Sys-Tek currently has a maintenance contract with North Kansas City Hospital and H&R Block World Headquarters where we provide semi-annual tuning of the HVAC systems, UPS Battery IEEE testing and generator load bank testing.
+We have found sensors get clogged, adjusted, and re-configured.
+By semi-annual inspection, retuning, and calibrating many of these issues are corrected.
 In addition, mechanical systems break and many times the facility operator will not know until the day the equipment is needed.
-Under our service contract we provide a list of control and mechanical components that need repaired.
+Under our service contract after inspection, we provide a list of control and mechanical components that need repair.
 UPS batteries that are suspect are replaced and generators are tested at full load and serviced.

-Our Company has provided Construction Management services as a prime contractor, prime consultant and Owner representative.
-Currently working with Design/Build Contractor for a level four lab we provided on sight CM supervision to correct critical problems with the installation and upgrades of HVAC systems.
-As a CM we were on site 7 days a week for over 3 months solving and correcting projects issues.
-This included the directing mechanical and control contractors on task and sequencing for systems serving the lab were never interrupted.
+Our company has provided construction management services as a prime contractor, prime consultant and owner representative.
+Working with a design/build contractor for a level four lab, we provided on-site CM supervision to correct critical problems with the installation and upgrades of HVAC systems.
+As a CM, we were on site seven days a week for over three months solving and correcting projects issues.
+This included keeping mechanical and control contractors on task, and sequencing for systems serving the lab were never interrupted.

 The sys-tek team knows controls.
 We have worked on about every conceivable control system manufactured including PLC systems.
 Typically what we find are software bugs and calibration problems, which can be easily overlooked because systems will fix themselves by throwing more energy at it.
 This is where optimization of control systems is critical.
 It is not only the sequence but the components that can provide real energy savings and optimization.
 The key to energy optimization is remembering you cannot optimize what you cannot measure.